 Employees who don’t feel like there’s room for progress in the company go elsewhere.
 While the company can’t satisfy everybody’s needs, employee feedback allows it to pinpoint key players and ensure they don’t leave.

-Through employee engagement surveys, businesses can find out employees who benefit the most from additional support.
+Through employee engagement surveys, businesses can identify employees who would benefit most from additional support.
 Instead of investing resources in the entire workforce, the company can focus on those who matter.

-Although effective feedback systems are essential, many companies feel that the process is time-consuming, stressful, and challenging.
+Although effective feedback systems are essential, many companies find the process time-consuming, stressful, and challenging.

 But the reality is quite the opposite.
 If you know your goal, you will also know what type of feedback you need to collect.